 (b) in the absence of the chairperson, the member elected by the members present to act in the place of the chairperson shall preside.

-[Clause 6 amended by No. 6 of 1998 s.
+[Clause 6 amended: No. 6 of 1998 s.
 4(3).]

 7. Voting

 (1) At a meeting of the Board where any question requiring a vote arises the question shall be resolved by a majority of the votes of the members present.